Hoabinhian

 The Hoabinhian is a lithic techno-complex of archaeological sites associated with assemblages in Southeast Asia from the late Pleistocene to the Holocene, dated to c.
 10,000–2000 BCE.
 It is attributed to hunter-gatherer societies of the region whose technological variability over time is poorly understood.
 In 2016, a rock shelter was identified in Yunnan, China, 40 km from the border with Myanmar, where artifacts belonging to the Hoabinhian technocomplex were recognized, dating from 41,500 BCE.

 The Bacsonian is often regarded as a variation of the Hoabinhian industry, characterized by a higher frequency of edge-grounded cobble artifacts compared to earlier Hoabinhian artifacts, dated to c.
 8000–4000 BCE.

 Definition

 The term Hòa Bình culture (Văn hóa Hòa Bình; culture de Hoà Bình) was first used by French archaeologists working in Northern Vietnam to describe Holocene period archaeological assemblages excavated from rock shelters.
 The related English adjective Hoabinhian (hoabianien) became a common term in the English-based literature to describe stone artifact assemblages in Mainland Southeast Asia that contain flaked, cobble artifacts.
 The term was originally used to refer to a specific ethnic group, restricted to a limited period with a distinctive subsistence economy and technology.
-More recent work (e.g. Shoocongdej 2000) uses the term to refer to artifacts and assemblages with certain formal characteristics.
+More recent work by Shoocongdej (2000) use the term to refer to artifacts and assemblages with certain formal characteristics.
+The term had been questioned earlier.
+In 1977 Ian Glover and Karl Hutterer both argued that no clear difference in technology or in patterns of resource use separates Pleistocene from Holocene hunter-gatherers in the region, and Glover held that the term should be dropped if it could not be defined well.
+Rasmi Shoocongdej agrees that it needs serious re-examination and proposes describing whole assemblages instead, as Late Pleistocene or early Holocene assemblages.
+She adds that a systematic evaluation of all available data is needed before the term is abandoned.